Ipouyall/Omega-Regular-Stoch-Cert/Documents/Instruction.md

 ## Overview

-This document provides complete and professional instructions for installing, running, and reproducing the experiments associated with our paper artifact.
+This document provides complete instructions for installing, running, and reproducing the experiments associated with our paper artifact.
 It is prepared specifically for the **artifact evaluation** of our submission to CAV 2025.

 **Title**: *Supermartingale Certificates for Quantitative Omega-regular Verification and Control*